Love him or hate him, Groupon's Mason makes a splash

 SAN FRANCISCO Goofball, visionary, opportunist, maverick: Andrew Mason invites all manner of description but the one thing all agree on is that the Groupon CEO is one shrewd customer.

-The music-studies major who says he started Groupon to get his business partners off his back is now the central figure in a $540 million IPO that has drawn scrutiny from regulators, harsh criticism from Silicon Valley, and occasional derision from the investment community.
+The music-studies major who says he started Groupon to get his business partners off his back is now the central figure in a $540 million (339 million pound) IPO that has drawn scrutiny from regulators, harsh criticism from Silicon Valley, and occasional derision from the investment community.

 Even scaled-back, it remains one of the biggest Internet IPOs in years.
 It could draw some interest as the first of the so-called daily deals websites to go public, but questions remain over the long-term profitability of an easily replicated model and its valuation.